Myre received an A in his O Level English. He has done a Crash Course in US Politics. He received admission for political science at Exeter.

 - Spanish: The Spanish colonisation of South America has made it one of the most popular languages in the world today.
-Over 500 million people use Spanish as a native language, mainly in Spain and Latin America.
+Almost 500 million people use Spanish as a native language, mainly in Spain and Latin America.

 What does this mean for the future?
-One thing is for sure: it will be very exciting.
+One thing is for sure: It will be very exciting.
 It is often said that language influences the way we think.
 The globalisation of language could lead to people around the world, over 7 billion, thinking the same way.
 Our thoughts can influence our actions.
 We can already see how much the globalisation of the English language has impacted our daily lives, our way of thinking and how we process the events around us.
 Everything from our political ideologies to the scientific information we digest is greatly influenced by our understanding of the English language.

 The globalisation of language will be accelerated even further by advances in modern technology, which are taking place faster then ever before.
 There are several innovations specifically aimed at letting us communicate in different languages.
 One example would be Google's Pixel Buds, which can work as a live translator of 40 languages once connected to the internet.
 Online tools such as Google Translate are helping people around the world translate information by simply copying and pasting the text.
 The ease of communication provided by such tools is quickly turning our world into a global village.

 The ability to interact with people around the world has far-reaching consequences.
 It is the main trigger that will result in the convergence of cultures, religions and ideologies.
 The societal impacts of these changes will be phenomenal.
 In the past, people in the same region who spoke the same language were likely to be seen as a unit.
-They would form a nation, with common religion, culture and approach to life.
+They would form a nation, with a common religion, culture and approach to life.